 Cobalt vs Nearest Competitors

-HackerOne assessment starts at $15k flat vs Cobalt $2,500/mo + credits.
+HackerOne assessment is estimated ~$15k entry (third-party data, not published) vs Cobalt's ~$2,500/mo + credits (also estimated).
 Cobalt cheaper for one-off; HackerOne for bounty-first orgs.

 Synack is contact-sales only with a managed crowdsource model.
 Cobalt is more self-serve with clearer pricing.
 Synack stronger for FedRAMP.